paulywill/100-days-of-code/log.md

 ### Day 92-93: February 23, 2019
 **Progress**:
 Yesterday jumped head first into my Chingu solo pre-work assignment.
-Have approximately [x]9 days and bunch of hours left.
-8 Days and 13 hours.
+Have approximately ~~9~~ 8 Days and 13 hours.

 I've decided to take on Tier-2 project, using React front-end to build a food drive app to assist people with running a food drive.